jpw-erigo/CT_dotNET/README.md

 }
 ```

-Here's a screenshot of the data from this sample application displayed using WebScan/CTweb:
+Screenshot of the data from this sample application displayed using WebScan/CTweb:

 ![](images/CT_dotNET_demo.png)